LMS007/easy-validation/README.md

 ```

 ## Async usage
-Use `isCustom` to pass async functions to validate values.
+Use `isCustom` to pass async functions to value validation.
 This is useful for performing a database query to validate an ID asynchronously.

 ```js
   const {types, conditions, validateData} = require('./src/index');